roadsidemultimedia/Docs/customize/how-to-customize.md

 ### PageLines Customize Plugin ###

-The PageLines Customize Plugin is recommended for users who have moderate knowledge with customizing sites using HTML/CSS and PHP.
+The PageLines Customize Plugin is recommended for users who have moderate knowledge customizing sites using HTML/CSS and PHP.
 The plugin contains both style.css and functions.php files like a child theme, it also supports style.less, hooks and localizations with the creation of a **language** folder.

 However, you're unable to override sections with the Customize Plugin, if you wish to do so, see The Base Theme method below.